sahas42/ocr_web_app/README.md

-Developed an alphanumeric character recognition program with the EMNIST dataset using TensorFlow.
+Developed an alphanumeric character recognition program with the EMNIST dataset using TensorFlow which can be found in https://github.com/sahas42/ocr

 Enhanced the alphanumeric character recognition program into a Flask web app.

 It accepts a user-written character on an HTML canvas and predicts the character.
 HTML, CSS and JavaScript were used.